 The university partners with many preeminent Atlanta institutions, such as The Carter Center and the U.S. Centers for Disease Control and Prevention.

-Georgia is home to more than a dozen Fortune 500 headquarters.
+Georgia is home to 18 Fortune 500 headquarters.
 Many companies on the prominent list have offices here.
+Dozens of countries maintain consular, trade or chamber of commerce offices here.

 About one in three alumni lives in the Atlanta metropolitan area.